 The mesmerising landscape as you turn towards Diskit.
 The Start of sand dunes!

 White sand dunes and colourful mountains give you company as you climb up to Diskit Monastery and the grand statue of Avalokiteshwara

 Camel ride on the dunes!

 Day 5 – Diskit – Tangste – Pangong Tso – Tangtse

 Route map – https://goo.gl/maps/bdP7EKD69oA2

-- This is another fantastic drive along Shyok river and Tangtse Valley.
-Mountains look different when you drive in opposite direction!
+- This is another fantastic drive along Shyok River and Tangtse Valley.
+Mountains look different when you drive in the opposite direction!

 - Leave at 6.30 AM and have breakfast at Khalsar on the way.

 - Drive along Shyok River and take the deviation to Shyok village after Khalsar and drive along the river.